Diabetes Nurse Educator – Midwest, USA -1980

 Gospels of John in several languages can be found at the Pocket Testament League at http://www.ptl.org

-I would love to hear of your opportunities God has given you to share the gospel with your patients.
-Please email me at firstname.lastname@example.org
+I would love to hear of the opportunities God has given you to share the gospel with your patients.
+Please email me at firstname.lastname@example.org or post a comment.

 2 thoughts on “The Atheist Physics Professor”